Yahya Kemal Beyatlı

-Yahya Kemal Beyatlı, born Ahmet Âgâh (2 December 1884 – 1 November 1958), generally known by the pen name Yahya Kemal, was a leading Turkish poet and author, as well as a politician and diplomat.
+Yahya Kemal Beyatlı (born Ahmet Âgâh; 2 December 1884 – 1 November 1958), known by the pen name Yahya Kemal, was a Turkish poet, author, politician and diplomat.

 Early life and education

-Yahya Kemal was born Ahmet Âgâh on 2 December 1884, in Skopje, then in the Kosovo Vilayet of the Ottoman Empire.
+Yahya Kemal was born Ahmet Âgâh on 2 December 1884, in Skopje, then in the Kosovo Vilayet of the Ottoman Empire into an ethnic Turkish family originally from Anatolia.
 He wrote under pen names such as Agâh Kemal, Esrar, Mehmet Agâh, and Süleyman Sadi.
 He came from a prominent family, whose roots could be traced back to the Ottoman court, and he was educated at various private schools.
 He was a graduate of Vefa High School, Istanbul.

 As he was about to start his higher education, severe disagreements between his parents kept him away from school for some time.
 When he tried to return to school, he was turned away because it was too late into the semester.
 His absence from school coincided with the oppressive regime of Abdülhamit II (reigned 1876–1909), and Yahya Kemal got involved in various anti-regime movements.
 To avoid getting arrested, he went to Paris in 1903.
 During his time abroad, he met other exiled Turkish intellectuals, politicians and writers.
 He traveled extensively in Europe, and was exposed to various cultures.